openebs/website/docs/main/quickstart-guide/installation.md

 - Specifying the nodes on which OpenEBS components should be deployed and so forth.

 :::info
-See [here](https://github.com/openebs/openebs/blob/main/charts/README.md#values) for configurable options.
+Refer to the [OpenEBS helm chart](https://github.com/openebs/openebs/blob/main/charts/README.md#values) for configurable options.
 :::

 2. Install the OpenEBS helm chart with default values.